nunit/docs/docs/articles/nunit/running-tests/NUnitLite-Runner.md

 <PackageReference Include="NUnit" Version="4.0.1" />
 ```

-Optionally you can set the OutputType in a PropertyGroup to Exe, which allows you to run the tests directly and
+Optionally you can set the `OutputType` in a `PropertyGroup` to `Exe`, which allows you to run the tests directly and
  without the `dotnet run`.

 ```xml